dschnare/binderjs/Reference.md

 	fromIndex - The starting index of the traversal. return - An object with the following properties: index, item.

+Retrieves the item and index where the `callback` returns true.
+The order of the traversal is ascending order.

+`callback` will be called with the item, the index of the item and the object being traversed.

 **list.getItemOperators**

+	getItemOperators()

+	return - An object with the following properties: equals, changed.

-Method that can be overriden to provide `equals` and `changed` operators that are to be used when comparing items in the list.
+Retrieves the `equals` and `changed` operators used for the items in the list.
+This method can be overriden to provide `equals` and `changed` operators that are to be used when comparing items in the list.
 The operators have the following signature:

 		equals(a, b) - return true if a is equal to b changed(a, b) - return true if a is equal to b but b has changes